Orlando Manatee Tours

 - Manatees have a very low metabolic rate.

-- Manatees are very agile and swim up to 20 mph in short bursts, however usually swims at 2-3 mph.
+- Manatees are very agile and swim up to 20 mph in short bursts, however usually swim at 2-3 mph.
 They can dive up to 20 min. while resting and 4-5 min not resting.

-- Manatees are solitary animals except during mating herds and when they are staying warm in the 72 degree springs.
+- Manatees are solitary animals except during mating herds and when they are staying warm in the 72-degree springs.
 The females are larger than the males.

-- Manatees are non territorial and do not have complex predator avoidance behavior.
+- Manatees are non-territorial and do not have complex predator avoidance behavior.
 They have no common predators, not even alligators.

 - Man and the loss of warm water habitat, such as springs are the only real threat to our beautiful FL manatees.
 With more and more people moving to Florida.
 Our creeks and rivers are getting crowded with boats.
 Please slow down and be aware of these magnificent animals.